Offshore Wind Farms and Creating Value from Big Data

-The current pace of renewable energy development around the world is unprecedented, with offshore wind in particular proving to be an extremely valuable and reliable energy source.
+The current pace of renewable energy development around the world is unprecedented.
+And offshore wind, in particular, is proving to be an extremely valuable and reliable energy source.
 In June 2018, the global portfolio of offshore wind stood at delivering 105GW when fully constructed.

 Costs are critical for the future success of the offshore wind sector.
 The industry is pushing hard to make cost reductions to show that offshore wind is economically comparable to conventional fossil fuels.
 Efficiencies in operations and maintenance (O&M) offer potential to achieve significant cost savings as it accounts for around 20% - 30% of overall offshore wind farm costs.

-At the EDF Energy Research & Development (R&D UK) we are exploring how we can leverage the large amounts of data generated by our offshore wind farms at Teesside and Blyth to introduce cost saving efficiencies to offshore wind O&M operations.
+Our Energy Research & Development (R&D UK) is exploring how we can leverage the large amounts of data generated by our offshore wind farms at Teesside and Blyth to introduce cost saving to offshore wind O&M operations.

 Existing offshore wind farm assets generate a significant amount of inhomogeneous data related to O&M processes which contains valuable information that is currently underutilised.
 Leveraging the value of these large datasets, commonly referred to as “big data” through a variety of analysis techniques can reveal patterns, trends and relationships that can be used to optimise operations and introduce efficiencies.